demisto/demisto-sdk/CONTRIBUTION.md

 ### 6. Running unit-tests using tox

 [Tox](https://tox.readthedocs.io/en/latest/index.html) aims to automate and standardize testing in Python.
-It is part of a larger vision of easing the packaging, testing and release process of Python software, We use it inorder to check unit-tests on python versions 3.7 and 3.8.
+It is part of a larger vision of easing the packaging, testing and release process of Python software, We use it in order to check unit-tests on python versions 3.7 and 3.8.

 > If you have one interpreter in your local environment it will skip the missing interpreter and not failed - the 2 versions test will be performed in the CircleCI build.